rhdtownsend/gyre/docs/source/ref-guide/stellar-models/gsm-file-format-v0.00.rst

 Version 0.00
 ------------

-Data items in the root HDF5 group of version-0.00 GSM-format files are as follows:
+The data objects appearing in the root HDF5 group of version-0.00 GSM-format files are as follows:

 .. list-table::
    :widths: 10 10 10 10 60
    :header-rows: 1

-   * - Item
+   * - Object name
      - Symbol
      - Object type
      - Data type